SoftInstigate/restheart-plugin-skeleton/README.md

 ## Hot Code Replace

-The script `bin/restart.sh` runs RESTHeart with the Java Virtual Machine [DCEVM](http://dcevm.github.io), that features *extended Hot Code Replace*.
+The script `bin/restart.sh` runs RESTHeart with the debugger enabled, that allows some *Hot Code Replace*.

 For even quicker code modifications, you can stop the script `bin/watch.sh`, attach the debugger (on port 4000) to use the Hot Code Replace feature of your IDE.